jasperandrew/brainfunk-bot/README.md

 # Welcome to Brainfunk!

+> ### Note:
+> The Replit no longer works due to changes in the Replit workspace.
+It's possible the Discord API might have changed in the past few years as well, I haven't checked.

 ## Putting the *fun* back into *Brainfuck*

 [Brainfuck](https://wikipedia.org/wiki/Brainfuck) is an esoteric programming language with only 8 symbols: ` + - < > [ ] . , `